You are using an outdated browser. Please upgrade your browser to improve your experience.

 Hold the ashes at waist height

-By scattering the ashes at waist height and scattering them gradually, you can be sure that they won't blow towards your face if the wind suddenly changes direction.
+Scatter the ashes bit by bit, and at waist height.
+This way, you can be sure they won't blow towards your face if the wind changes direction.

 Save some of the ashes

-It's important to remember that when choosing your special location, you should always seek permission to scatter ashes first, look up guidance beforehand and always protect the environment.
+Remember, when you're choosing your special location, always seek permission to scatter ashes first.
+And it's worth looking up guidance beforehand.

 Methodology

-In 2021, we analysed over 50 locations across the UK, including National Parks, beaches and lakes to find the most suitable locations to scatter ashes.
-We looked at Instagram data, ONS data, rainfall averages, plus laws and policies to develop and refine our list.
+In 2021, we analysed over 50 locations across the UK to find the most suitable locations to scatter ashes.
+This included National Parks, beaches and lakes.
+We also looked at Instagram data, ONS data, rainfall averages, plus laws and policies to develop and refine our list.

 The thoughts and opinions expressed in the page are those of the authors, intended to be informative, and do not necessarily reflect the official policy or position of SunLife.
 See our Terms of Use for more info.